 Thoughts on Máni

-European folkloric traditions about the moon’s influence on the fertility of crops, and blessings in love and marriage, are attributed to Máni, and he is credited with helping in any magical venture involving increase or decrease.
+European folkloric traditions about the moon’s influence on the fertility of crops and blessings in love and marriage were attributed to Máni, and he was credited with helping in magical ventures involving increase or decrease.
 Jacob Grimm writes about Máni as helpful in increasing financial abundance, and Tacitus notes that observation of the moon’s phases marked the holy days, and good times for planting and harvesting amongst the Germanic tribes.

 Signs and Symbols

 Manni, Moon (English), Meness (Baltic), Man in the Moon (modern), Hjuki-and-Bil/Jack-and-Jill